 Looking for cheap accommodation in Milan isn’t easy and can be time consuming.
-Fortunately the times of browsing innumerable adverts, making hundreds of phone calls and visiting dozen of houses belong to the past: with Uniplaces now you can look for your room comfortably sitting at home.
+With Uniplaces now you can look for your room comfortably sitting at home.
 You can pick a room in a shared home with other expats, a studio flat if you want more privacy, or you can team up with other friends and rent an entire apartment just for yourselves.

 Uniplaces offers thousands of solutions for professionals, digital nomads and families, with entire furnished accommodation with reliable wifi and great amenities to stay productive, and do your best work.

 The booking system is very simple and doesn’t require any visit: all can be done in advance thanks to the detailed descriptions and photos.
 All accommodations are selected and verified by Uniplaces' team and there is no need for a guarantor.
 In addition, they only pay the landlord when you saw the place and are happy with it.